Monthly Archives: April 2009

 Throbbing Gristle – The Third Mind Movements

-This tour-only CD is going for 50 something bucks on ebay.
 It’s more than respectable, but there are very few records worth 50 dollars.
-It’s a bit surprising that physical digital media would be so valued at this point, but … Continue reading
+It’s a bit surprising that physical digital media would be so valued at this point, but maybe there’s something magical in the air?
+They played Cochella, after all, so weirdness is definitely afoot during this time of great reformations.

 2 Comments